Grading FAQ

 I can’t find the grading area for a student.
 What should I do?

-In most instances, this occurs when a student is enrolled in a JITS or TIS.
+In most instances, this occurs when a student is enrolled in a JIT or TIS.
 Banner may list your classes out of order.
 If this happens, go to the next page of your list as it will often be located at the end.
 If you still do not see it, you can enter grades through the Class Roster.

 Can I enter an incomplete temporarily so I have more time for grading?